-Information about the DHCP server activity is accessible via DHCP item.
-The DHCP server provides automatic configuration of the client devices connected to the router.
-The DHCP server assigns each device an IP address, subnet mask, default gateway (IP address of router) and DNS server (IP address of router).
+Information about the DHCP server activity is accessible via the DHCP item.
+The DHCP server automatically configures the client devices connected to the router.
+The DHCP server assigns each device an IP address, subnet mask, and default gateway (IP address of the router) and DNS server (IP address of the router).
 DHCPv6 server is supported.